 - Your home was installed in the last 12 years using up-to-date codes and materials.

-- Your home was installed prior to the 15-c regulations but it’s tie down system has been upgraded.
+- Your home was installed before the 15-c regulations but its tie-down system has been upgraded.

-- Your home was installed prior to the 15-c regulations but it has not been upgraded.
+- Your home was installed before the 15-c regulations but it has not been upgraded.